JacoboLansac/audits/solo/origami/origami-autostaking-review.md

 ## Low risk

-### [L-1] Reward tokens that don't comply with IERC20 interface outputs will revert despite the try-catch block
+### [L-1] Users can't claim their rewards if one of the reward tokens doesn't return a boolean on transfer

 The function `MultiRewards.getRewardForUser()` transfers all reward tokens that a user has accrued.
 It has a mechanism to bypass weird ERC20 reward tokens that fail on transfers or that consume too much gas.
 This is done by encapsulating the `transfer()` external call with a `try/catch` block: